 The narcissist has no real identity, only an illusion of themselves built on their ability to control other people.
 When they lose said control, this illusion is shattered.
 This explains why they shift into turbo gear when you implement No Contact.
 No Contact makes the narcissist feel small, worthless, and powerless.
 They whip themselves into a frenzy because they need your supply to maintain their false image.
 When you go into No Contact mode, you are shifting the power to yourself, and the narcissist loses their sanity because they’ve lost not only their God-like power, but also their emotional punching bag.

 Narcissists are never happy.
 They are full of jealousy, rage, insecurity, and hatred.
 Due to this, he or she has a load of vile bile stewing in their stomach cavity at all times, and they need someone to project their negative emotions onto.

-Think of how you feel after being fed upon by the Narcissist and discarded.
 You’ve been emotionally and financially abused and cast-off like a paper bag from McDonald’s.
 You suffer from PTSD/C-PTSD, Trauma Bonding, Stockholm syndrome, crippling self-esteem, and depression.
-The reason you feel this way is not only because of how you were treated but because you’ve effectively internalized the way the Narcissist feels about himself.
-This explains why they must devalue and discard their victims because once they are no longer able to absorb and internalize the Narc’s self-hate, the Narc is forced to find a new receptacle.
+The reason you feel this way is not only because of how you were treated but because you’ve effectively internalized the way the narcissist has conditioned you to feel.
+They must devalue and discard their victims because once they are no longer able to absorb and internalize the narcissist’s self-hate, the narcissist is forced to find a new receptacle.

 It’s also why they appear so happy with the new supply.
-The new supply doesn’t know the Narcissist’s agenda and will go along with whatever the Narc asks of them.
+The new supply doesn’t know the narcissist’s agenda and will go along with whatever the narcissist asks of them.
 But as was the case with you, and all the partners they had before you, the new supply will eventually be devalued and discarded, too.

-Victims often believe that when the Narcissist comes back after No Contact, it’s because they’re in love.
+Victims often believe that when the narcissist comes back after months, it’s because they’re in love.
 Allow me to share the Narcissist’s perspective on the topic of love, written by John Howell:

 A Narcissist’s Love Letter